andrei2timo/Emotion-recognition/README.md

 - `data/`: Contains datasets used for training and testing the emotion recognition models.
 - `models/`: Implementation of different machine learning models for emotion recognition.
 - `scripts/`: Scripts for data preprocessing, model evaluation, and deployment.
-- `README.md`: Introduction and overview of the project (you're reading it right now).

 ## Usage